 • Source of income for the majority of people in rural Zambia Types of Agriculture

-There are three types of agricultural systems practiced in Zambia and these are:
+There are three types of agricultural systems practised in Zambia, and these are:

 • It is the cultivation of crops and the keeping of animals as well as birds for home consumption with little or no surplus for sale.